Authentic Lessons for 21st Century Learning

 Extend

-Using their ten terms, groups will construct a timeline on butcher paper to show the progression of Native American policies towards the Navajo water restrictions.
+Using their ten terms, groups will construct a timeline on butcher paper to show the progression of Native American policies towards Navajo water restrictions.
 For each event on their timeline, students need to place their definitions underneath the term.
-The end point must be the Navajo issue discussed in the Sunday Morning video.
+The end point must be the Navajo issue discussed in the CBS Sunday Morning video.
 Remind students that there should be a logical connection from one event to the other.

 For many groups, the connections may read like a narrative.
 For example, a group may choose to connect Trail of Tears to boarding schools.
-However, they would be missing key steps in between the terms that ultimately links them.
+However, they would be missing key steps in between the terms that ultimately link them.
 A proper connection might be "The transcontinental railroad went through many tribal territories.
 As a result, the federal government passed the Dawes General Allotment Act in order to push tribes onto a set amount of land.
 Around the same time as the passage of the Dawes Act, Native American children were forced to attend boarding schools far away from their parents."

 Evaluate